yooneskh/vite-tauri-template/README.md

 # Vite Tauri Template
 This is a starter template for those who want to make a desktop application with web technologies.
-Tihs template uses the below stack.
+This template uses the below stack.

 ## Vite.js
 [Vite.js](https://vitejs.dev/) is a new modern bundler for javascript which is blazing fast and includes many sensible defaults.